Stella (British TV series)

-Stella is a British comedy-drama set in the Welsh valleys that aired on Sky One from 2012 to 2017.
-It was created by David Peet and Ruth Jones, who plays the role of the titular character and appears alongside a cast ensemble which includes Patrick Baladi.
+Stella is a British comedy-drama filmed in the Rhondda valleys that aired on Sky One from 2012 to 2017.
+It was created by David Peet and Ruth Jones.
+Jones plays the role of the titular character and appears alongside a cast ensemble which includes Patrick Baladi.
 The sixth and final series premiered on 13 September 2017 and concluded with a 70-minute finale on 18 October 2017.
 Various celebrities make guest cameos, with former Wales rugby union international Scott Quinnell making the most appearances.

 Plot

-Stella focuses on the ups and downs in the life of a struggling mother of three living in the Welsh town of Pontyberry, earning a living doing the laundry and ironing for the locals.
-Stella’s eldest son, Luke, is serving a prison sentence for joyriding; daughter, Emma, completely besotted with boyfriend Sunil, wants to leave school without doing her exams; and youngest, Ben, is working on his family tree, which brings back a familiar face from Stella’s past and sends shockwaves throughout the valley.
+Stella focuses on the ups and downs in the life of a struggling mother of three living in the fictional Welsh town of Pontyberry, earning a living doing the laundry and ironing for the locals.
+Stella’s eldest son, Luke, is serving a prison sentence for joyriding; her daughter, Emma, is completely besotted with boyfriend Sunil and wants to leave school without doing her exams; and her youngest son, Ben, is working on his family tree, which brings back a familiar face from Stella’s past and sends shockwaves throughout the valley.

 Along for the bumpy ride are Stella’s best friend Paula, a functioning alcoholic funeral director married to Stella’s brother Dai, an ex-serviceman injured on duty; Stella’s dim, but well-meaning ex-husband Karl, father to Emma and Ben and now with the much-younger Nadine; and lollipop man and youth rugby coach Alan, Stella’s old schoolfriend who has had unrequited love for her since their schooldays.